Related Topics

 What are the phases of Part D prescription drug costs?

 Your prescription drug costs may change throughout the year depending on which phase of Part D coverage you are in.
-There are four phases of Part D coverage:
+In 2025, Medicare Part D will implement a $2,000 annual cap on out-of-pocket spending for prescription drugs.
+Once you reach this limit, your plan pays 100% of your covered medication costs for the remainder of the year.

 - Initial coverage period: This period occurs after you have met your deductible and your plan begins to cover your drug costs.
 How much does Medicare pay for prescriptions?
 During this period, your plan will cover some of the drug cost and you will pay your copayment or coinsurance.
 Each plan defines the amount of time that you will remain in the initial coverage period.

-- Catastrophic coverage: This period begins after you have paid $8,000 in out-of-pocket costs in 2024.
+- Catastrophic coverage: This period begins after you have paid $2,000 in out-of-pocket costs in 2025.
 This amount is based on how much you spend on prescription drugs, not how much your plan also pays towards your prescription drugs or total drug costs (see more detailed information below in "What counts as my "true" out-of-pocket costs?").
-Previously, if you reached the catastrophic coverage phase (only a small number of people did), you had to pay the minimal drug copayments or coinsurance costs.
-However, earlier this year (January 2024), the 5% coinsurance requirement for catastrophic coverage was eliminated thanks to the Inflation Reduction Act (IRA).

 Each plan will encourage you to use the lowest-cost drug to treat your medical condition.
 A drug on a lower tier will cost less than a drug on a higher tier.

-- Once you have spent $8,000 for drugs in 2024, you would then pay 5% or less of the cost of your drugs for the rest of the calendar year.
+- Once you have spent $2,000 for drugs in 2025, you would then pay 0% of the cost of your drugs for the rest of the calendar year.

-- There is no cap or limit on the amount of prescription drugs you can gett after you have spent $8,000 out-of-pocket.
+- There is no cap or limit on the amount of prescription drugs you can get after you have spent $2,000 out-of-pocket.

 Your drug plan will keep track of your out-of-pocket drug costs.
 They will send you a report each month you buy prescription drugs.